threefoldtech/home/contribution/development_process.md

 - DO NOT PUT bugs / fr / questions here
 - PUT ALL STORIES HERE

-## link to product management
+## Link to Product Management

 - Kristof is owning product management, Sasha is helping to streamline the process
 - still need to define how we deal with specs

-## what about testing
+## What about testing

 - verification on a story is done in 2 steps :
    - Story moved to verification once code complete
-   - When relevant: Verification is done on story branch in case it hadn't been merged to the development branch and code moved to development when verification OK, regression testing is running automated with the ZeroCi and report should be green before release
+   - When relevant: Verification is done on story branch in case it hadn't been merged to the development branch and code moved to development when verification OK, regression testing is running automated with the ZeroCi and report should be green before release.